 If we compare the tuition fees of a Bachelor of Community Services among other education providers – Whether is a College or a University- you will see that the one provided by Stott’s College is very affordable and its quality is pretty high.

-For instance, the total tuition fees of a Bachelor of Community Services at Federation University are AU$70,800, at UNE are AU$73,470 AUD and at WSU are AU$75,000, while at Stott’s you will have to pay only AU$42,500.
-The only thing is that you will have to study for one extra year, but think about the benefits such as the experience or the new contacts you can make.
+For instance, the total tuition fees of a Bachelor of Community Services at Federation University are AU$70,800, at UNE are AU$73,470 AUD and at WSU are AU$75,000, while at Stott’s you will have to pay only AU$52,100.
+The only thing is that you will have to study for one extra year, but think about the benefits such as the experience or the new contacts you can make, not to mention a longer visa to extend your experience.

 Diploma of Community Services